Advisers Act Rule 206(3)-3T (Temporary Rule Regarding Principal Trades with Certain Advisory Clients)

 Contacting the SEC

 The SEC's Division of Investment Management is happy to assist small investment advisers with questions regarding Rule 206(3)-3T.
-The Division's Office of Investment Adviser Regulation answers questions submitted by e-mail and telephone.
-You can submit a question by e-mail to email@example.com and a staff member of the office will call you to discuss your question.
-In addition, you can contact the Office of Investment Adviser Regulation at (202) 551-6787.
+The Division's Investment Adviser Regulation Office answers questions submitted by e-mail and telephone.
+You can submit a question by e-mail to firstname.lastname@example.org and a staff member of the office will call you to discuss your question.
+In addition, you can contact the Investment Adviser Regulation Office at (202) 551-6787.
 Questions on other investment management matters concerning small companies may be directed to the Division's Office of Chief Counsel by e-mail at IMOCC@sec.gov, or by telephone at (202) 551-6825.

 1 This guide was prepared by the staff of the U.S. Securities and Exchange Commission as a "small entity compliance guide" under Section 212 of the Small Business Regulatory Enforcement Fairness Act of 1996, as amended.
 The guide summarizes and explains rules adopted by the SEC, but is not a substitute for any rule itself.
 Only the rule itself can provide complete and definitive information regarding its requirements.